 The Project site is located in the Townships of Jefferson and Oakland, west of the City of Jefferson, in Jefferson County, Wisconsin (Figure 1.1-1).
 The Project site has a gently rolling surface topography including some small hills and depressions with average slopes less than 2 percent.
 Site land cover is predominantly cultivated crops with some hay and pasture.
 Small areas of deciduous and evergreen forest and wetland are present within the Project boundary.
-Woody and emergent herbaceous wetlands are present within the Primary and Alternate Areas, predominately near the eastern property boundaries south of US 18, with some wetland areas located within the property boundary of a portion of the Primary area north of US 18.
+Woody and emergent herbaceous wetlands are property boundaries south of US 18, with some wetland areas located within the property boundary of a portion of the Primary area north of US 18.